fclaerho/buildstack/README.md

 Pre-requisites
 --------------

-**BuildStack** is not bundled with any build tool.
+**BuildStack** is not bundled with any build tool;
-Provision the machine appropriately beforehand.
+provision the machine appropriately beforehand.

 Installation